Sino-German Center for Research Promotion: History

 The initiative of the NSFC and the DFG to found a jointly run center originated with a Chinese proposal in 1994.
 The idea was to create an institution to intensify scientific exchange between Germany and China.

 The decision to establish such a project was formalised in 1995, when the founding agreement for the SGC was signed in the presence of Federal Chancellor Helmut Kohl and Chinese Premier Li Peng.
 In 1998 the agreement was signed by the DFG and NSFC, allowing the SGC to become reality.
 The foundation stone was laid in the same year.
 On 19 October 2000 the new building was opened and the SGC went into operation.

 Organization

 The SGC is an independent legal entity under Chinese law.
 Its legal representative is the NSFC's vice president for foreign affairs.
 The guidelines for the SGC's activities are laid down by a joint committee of four Chinese and four German members appointed by the NSFC and the DFG respectively.
 The Joint Committee convenes once a year.
 It appoints the directors and vice directors of the center, consults on and approves its work programme, and receives the annual report and annual accounts.

-The work of the center is managed by the internal board and the SGC handles research proposals in cooperation with the DFG and the NSFC.
+The work of the center is managed by the internal board in cooperation with the DFG and the NSFC.
 The German side of the SGC also represents the DFG as a local point of contact in China for individual researchers and various partner organisations.

-Funding programmes

-To achieve its aims the SGC currently offers the following funding instruments: